Citi® Diamond Preferred® review

 The main selling point for both of these cards is their long intro 0% APR offers – as a matter of fact, they're the same!
 CardName offers 0% intro APR on purchases for 12 months from account opening and on balance transfers for 21 months from date of first transfers (BalanceTransferFees).
 All transfers must be completed in the first four months.
 After that, the variable APR will be RegAPR based on your creditworthiness.

 So, what really differentiates these two cards?

-CardName is good for someone with excellent credit who needs a card for everyday purchases without worrying about accumulating interest right away.
-The intro 0% APR offer of 21 months is one of the best on the market, and with no annual fee and VIP entertainment access, this card might offer enough to be a good trade-off for its lack of rewards.
+CardName is good for someone with excellent or good credit who needs a card for everyday purchases without worrying about accumulating interest right away.
+The intro 0% APR offer of 21 months on balance transfers is one of the best on the market, and with no annual fee and VIP entertainment access, this card might offer enough to be a good trade-off for its lack of ongoing rewards.

 Survey Methodology: CardRatings commissioned Op4G in September and October 2022 to conduct surveys among 1,554 cardholders nationwide.
 CardRatings website analytics from Jan.
 1, 2022-Aug.
 31, 2022 were used to determine a selection of the most popular cards and additional cards were included to add survey breadth.
 Responses to each of nine questions were given on a scale of 1-10 and respondents' scores were then averaged under broad topics.
 To determine the overall score, responses from questions 1-8 were summed and the answer to "How likely are you to recommend this card to a friend, coworker or family member?" was double weighted.
 "Current Scores" reflect scores from the most recent survey (2022); "Past Scores" reflect scores from the 2021 survey.